YukiAtsusaka/logical/README.md

 <br/>

 This R package is still under development.
-Please let me know ([atsusaka@rice.edu](atsusaka@rice.edu)) if you find any issue installing and using the software!
+Please let me know ([atsusaka@rice.edu](atsusaka@rice.edu)) if you find any issue installing and using the software! **I am looking for a partner who can co-manage this R package with me.
+If you are interested in and have prior experience in managing R packages, please let me know**

 <details>
 <summary>How to Cite logical✒️</summary>